ocaisa/hpc-workflows-es/en/index.md

 site: sandpaper::sandpaper_site
 ---

-Esta es una nueva lección construida con [The Carpentries Workbench][workbench].
+This is a new lesson built with [The Carpentries Workbench][workbench].

 [workbench]: https://carpentries.github.io/sandpaper-docs